TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/README.md

 <img src="NeuroMod Matlab Version/Modules/MISC/Images/MainWindowGIF.gif" width="700" height="360" />

+⚠️ **Warning:** NeuroMod was not yet published and peer reviewed, but a paper is in the works.

-** Warning: If you want to use NeuroMod with your MATLAB license and not the standalone version, it will only work with Matlab Versions 2023a or newer. **
+⚠️ **Warning:** If you want to use NeuroMod with your MATLAB license and not the standalone version, it will only work with Matlab Versions 2023a or newer. **

 NeuroMod is an interactive toolbox for analyzing and visualizing electrophysiological data from single shank or array probe designs with arbitrary geometry.
 It seamlessly integrates established toolboxes such as Kilosort, SpikeInterface, NEO, Open Ephys Tools and Fieldtrip for a wide range of LFP and spike analyses methods, supports various data formats in a code free user interface and bridged the gap between Matlab and Python packages.